WANdisco/wandisco-documentation-ldm/docs/create-migration.md

 ### Create a non-live migration

-It's possible to create a migration that does not track client activity: if files are changed during the migration process, they will not be re-scanned by LiveData Migrator.
+Create a non-live migration if you do not want LiveData Migrator to scan for changes to your data during a migration.
+These migrations do not require you to have write access to the source filesystem, nor do they require you to operate the migration as the `hdfs` user.

-For more information, see [create a non-live migration](./non-live-migration.md).
+To create a non-live migration, see [create a non-live migration](./non-live-migration.md).